|

 - We are able to carry out feeding programmes that provide the infected and affected with highly nutritious food that sustains their immunity system.

-- We are able to carry out Home and Community Based Care visits on daily basis.
+- We have been able to offer education to 111 Orphans and Vulnerable Children. - We are able to carry out Home and Community Based Care visits on daily basis.

 - We have initiated self supporting income generating activities that are uplifting the economic status of the target group.